venups/MyProjects/README.md

 - 👋 Hi, I’m @venups
-- 👀 I’m interested in learning new and trending Machine Learning Topics and deploy in the field on Civil/Structural Engineering
+- 👀 I’m interested in learning trending Machine Learning Topics and deploy in the field on Civil/Structural Engineering
 - 🌱 I’m currently learning Basic Machine Learning Techniques and Neural Netoworks
 - 💞️ I’m looking to collaborate on any Civil/Structural engineering machine learning related projects.